 This is the first number in the ratio and can be found with the titles of nitrate or ammoniacal nitrogen.

 Either is fine.

 Nitrogen is usually applied with the strongest solution after root development since it focuses on strong leaf development.
 On the other hand, Nitrogen does nothing for the roots.
 Nitrogen is found in the air we breathe, and since orchids are epiphytes, attaching themselves to trees and not in potted soil, they have a higher demand for Nitrogen.

 Household plants will benefit from the high nitrogen count since Nitrogen is also fundamental for the production of chlorophyll.
 The chlorophyll aids in producing energy from the light it receives, this is why it is important in strong leaf production.
 Strong foliage is necessary for any plant since they photosynthesize.

-Orchid enthusiasts stay away from is urea nitrogen.
+Orchid enthusiasts stay away from urea nitrogen.
 Yet in other plants, urea nitrogen is beneficial.
-It won’t hurt to have a fertilizer that doesn’t fulfill that requirement, but if this is the only fertilizer that your indoor flower is receiving, then I’d keep an open eye.
+It won’t hurt to have a fertilizer that doesn’t fulfill that requirement, but if this is the only fertilizer that your indoor flower is receiving, then I’d keep an eye on your plants.
 You might need a bit more to have strong healthy plants.

 Tip: If you are planning on using the orchid fertilizer as an additional fertilizer for tomatoes or vegetables, I wouldn’t recommend it.
 Even household plant fertilizers aren’t recommended.
 They have specific needs that an orchid fertilizer can’t supply.